Believe It (Meek Mill song)

 "Believe It" is a song by American rapper Meek Mill from his debut studio album, Dreams and Nightmares (2012).
 The song features a guest appearance from fellow rapper Rick Ross.
 It was produced by Young Shun, who served as a songwriter alongside the rappers.
 The song was released to US urban contemporary radio stations as the fourth and final single from the album on February 19, 2013, through Maybach Music Group and Warner Bros.
 Records.
-It prominently features 808 bass, piano, and church bells, with the lyrical themes of struggle and triumph.
+Lyrically, it has themes of struggle and triumph.

 "Believe It" received lukewarm reviews from music critics.
 While Mill's performance was mostly praised, Rick Ross's appearance garnered a more mixed reception and a few critics observed a lack of originality.
 The song reached numbers 22 and 38 on the US Billboard Bubbling Under Hot 100 and Hot R&B/Hip-Hop Songs charts, respectively.
 In March 2013, an accompanying music video premiered on MTV.
 The video sees Mill and Rick Ross make a business transaction in a desert, before driving to Las Vegas for partying.
 The rappers performed the song live for Rip the Runway in February 2013.

 Background and composition

 In 2010, Rick Ross signed Meek Mill to his label Maybach and the parent company Warner Bros. after he impressed him at a college gig.
 Later that year, the two first worked together on a re-recording of Mill's 2009 track "Rosé Red".
 Rick Ross contributed features to tracks of Mill's eighth and ninth mixtapes Dreamchasers and Dreamchasers 2 in 2011 and 2012, respectively.
-Mill released Dreams and Nightmares shortly after Dreamchasers 2, featuring guest appearances by the rapper on "Believe It", "Maybach Curtains", and "Lay Up".
+Mill subsequently recorded and released Dreams and Nightmares in 2012, featuring guest appearances by the rapper on "Believe It", "Maybach Curtains", and "Lay Up".
 After Mill alleged during a social media rant in 2021 that a record label had not paid him, Rick Ross assumed it was his other label Atlantic and assured they had not fallen out.
 Rick Ross also declared that the two had "been down 10 years" and in November 2022, he performed with the rapper at the 10th anniversary concert of the album.

 "Believe It" was produced by Young Shun, who co-wrote it with Mill and Rick Ross.
-The song relies on 808 bass, piano, and church bells in its instrumentation.
-Rick Ross appears first and performs in a baritone, followed by Mill rapping with a high register.
 Lyrically, the song is themed around struggle and triumph.
-On the chorus, Rick Ross references American singer Miley Cyrus and Canadian singer Justin Bieber; the latter is a metaphor that was interpreted as the cocaine he sells being white like Bieber.
+On the chorus, Rick Ross references American singer Miley Cyrus and Canadian singer Justin Bieber; the latter is a metaphor that was interpreted by Mosi Reeves from Spin as the cocaine he sells being white like Bieber.
 Mill recalls his time as a drug dealer and his time in the hood, as well as boasting of his wealth.
 Rick Ross uses a metaphor to warn anyone who acts unacceptable: "Don't want no beef?/ I may crack your taco."